Handwritten boarding pass given to man on Indian domestic flight

 Other airports going back to manual operations

-At Delhi Airport, a white board was seen set up which served as a departures board, where flight statuses were written in marker pen.
+At Delhi Airport, a white board was seen set up that served as a departures board, where flight statuses were written in marker pen.

-This needed to done when the actual flight information screens showed the blue screen of death.
+This needed to be done as some of the actual flight information screens showed the blue screen of death.

 Over at the airport in Belfast, Northern Ireland, the same situation was taking place.